squins/sass-java-tryout/README.md

 Go to [http://localhost:8080](http://localhost:8080) to see Sass in action with several examples.

-The Sass sources are in src/main/webapp/WEB-INF/sass.
+The .scss sources are in src/main/webapp/WEB-INF/sass.

 The CSS files are compiled to src/main/webapp/stylesheets.